oxidecomputer/transceiver-control/controller/README.md

 good bit of detail about the devices, as the meaning of each byte and the upper/lower memory split is entirely module-specific.
 Read SFF-8636 and CMIS 5.0 if you need to use these.

+### Errors

+All of the operations in `xcvradm` are fallible.
+Modules may be pulled at any point or power may fail, or they may fail for any number of other reasons.
+This is compounded by the fact that commands address _multiple_ modules.
+We'd like to receive valid data, or follow through an operation where we can, and also report the failures we encounter.

+As an example, suppose we want to read the vendor information from two modules, and one of those fails. `xcvradm` will print the successfully read information from one module on the standard output.
+After all successes are reported, information about the modules which failed and the cause for each, on the standard error stream.